 If you’re over 45, you have probably noticed that your reading clarity is not what it used to be.
 If you are now having difficulty seeing your cell phone, computer monitor, restaurant menu or newspaper, you’re not alone.
-Everyone will eventually experience presbyopia, or the ability to focus on objects up close.
+Everyone will eventually experience presbyopia, or the inability to focus on objects up close.

 The human lens is made of protein; it’s transparent and very flexible when we’re young.
 The lens is surrounded by a circular muscle and when this muscle contracts, the lens changes its shape, enabling focus adjustment on objects up close, much like an auto-focus camera.

 As we age, extra layers of protein that naturally develop cause the lens to become more rigid.
 As a result, we lose our ability to flex the lens when we shift our focus.
 This condition is called presbyopia, and is what causes the need for reading glasses or bifocals.

 Since it is a condition of the lens and a natural part of the aging process, it affects everyone, usually at about 45 years of age.
 Normal glasses and contact wearers, people with perfect vision, and even people who received laser vision correction will all develop presbyopia at some point in their lifetime.